Skip to content

 Top trichologist Eva Proudman answers your questions and busts some common hair myths - from sulphates to cheap shampoos, some of the answers may surprise you!

-We’re proud to work with top trichologist, Eva Proudman MIT IAT, here at Absolute Collagen.
+We’re proud to work with leading trichologist, Eva Proudman MIT IAT, here at Absolute Collagen.

-Think of a trichologist as a doctor for your hair - and as the Chairman of the Institute of Trichologists, Eva truly knows all there is to know about hair and scalp health, inside and out.
+Think of a trichologist as a doctor for your hair - and as the leading trichologist, Eva truly knows all there is to know about hair and scalp health, inside and out.
 It’s her job to help people with their hair concerns, including thinning hair, hair loss, scalp issues, and more.

 Today, we’re sharing some of the common haircare myths Eva is often asked about - read on for the truth about sulphates, using a cheap shampoo, overwashing your hair - and whether or not thickening shampoos are just for thin hair.
 The answers may surprise you!